The Showcase of Southeast Texas

 Woodwinds & Brass

 In 2014, the LU marching band featured nearly 100 wind players.
 For 2015, we’d love to see that number increase!
 From piccolos to bass clarinets, trumpets to sousaphones, the woodwind and brass sections provide the melodic and harmonic foundation for the band.
-The band marches the following sections: flute/piccolo, clarinet, bass clarinet, alto and tenor saxophone, trumpet, marching French horn, trombone, baritone and sousaphone.
+The band marches the following sections: flute/piccolo, clarinet, alto and tenor saxophone, trumpet, marching French horn, trombone, baritone and sousaphone.

 Dr. Shannon teaches the winds with the assistance of the graduate assistants, drum majors, and section leaders.